FerMod/BoIMods/start_item_options/README.md

 These are some of the improvements:

-* Planetarium chance properly update when picking or skipping the item.
+* Planetarium chance properly updates when picking up or skipping the item.
 * In XL floors, the first item room has the item, but the second entered one does not.
 * Fixes items being removed from item rooms.